jsuarez5341/gan-you-do-the-gan-gan/README.md

 python figures.py
 ```

-Note: GANs are not the most stable training targets.
-The same is true for GAN-GAN.
-You should not expect to be able to reproduce the main figure exactly without some tweaking and searching over random seeds.
+Note: GANs are notoriously difficult to train.
+While the GAN training code is stable. the GAN-GAN code is not.
+Stability and convergence speed vary dramatically with random seed.
+While most runs yield something reasonable, you should not expect to reproduce our results exactly without a bit of patience and tweaking.

 # TL;DR